Enabling Third Party Authentication on Your Linode Account

 After granting permissions, you will see a confirmation screen.
 You can now log in to your Cloud Manager account using the TPA provider.

-Log in to Linode Cloud Manager using Third Party Authentication.
+Log in to the Cloud Manager using your TPA credentials.

-Navigate to your profile by clicking your username in the top right of the screen.
+Navigate to the Login & Authentication page of your profile by clicking on your username in the top right of the screen.
+Select Login & Authentication from the dropdown menu.

-A prompt will appear confirming that you’ve disabled the TPA provider on your Linode account.
-At this point, your session will be invalidated and you’ll be logged out of Cloud Manager.
+A prompt will appear confirming your intent to disable Third-Party Authentication.
 You will need to click on the Reset Password button to send a password reset link to your email.
 This will be delivered to the email address associated with the Linode account, and not the email associated with the TPA provider.
 You will need to follow the link in that email to reset your Linode Cloud Manager password.

 Once reset, you can use your new password to log in to Linode Cloud Manager.